sewenew/redis-plus-plus/README.md

 #### Interfaces

-As we mentioned, `RedisCluster`'s interfaces are similar to `Redis`.
+As we mentioned above, `RedisCluster`'s interfaces are similar to `Redis`.
 It supports most of `Redis`' intefaces (see `Redis`' [API Reference](https://github.com/sewenew/redis-plus-plus#api-reference) for details), except the following:

 - Not support commands without key as argument, e.g. [PING](https://redis.io/commands/ping), [INFO](https://redis.io/commands/info).
 - Not support Lua script without key parameters.

-`RedisCluster` does NOT have built-in methods to send these commands or Lua scripts.
-Since there's no key parameter, `RedisCluster` has no idea to which node these commands should be sent.
+Since there's no key parameter, `RedisCluster` has no idea on to which node these commands should be sent.
 However there're 2 workarounds for this problem:

 - If you want to send these commands to a specific node, you can create a `Redis` object with that node's host and port, and use the `Redis` object to do the work.
 - Instead of host and port, you can also call `Redis RedisCluster::redis(const StringView &hash_tag)` to create a `Redis` object with a hash-tag specifying the node.
 In this case, the returned `Redis` object creates a new connection to Redis server.